Li (surname 利)

 Lì is the pinyin romanization of the Chinese surname written 利 in Chinese character.
-It is pronounced Lei in Cantonese, and often spelled Lee in Hong Kong and overseas-Chinese communities.
-It is listed 364th in the Song Dynasty classic Hundred Family Surnames.
+It is pronounced Lei in Cantonese, and often spelled Lei in Hong Kong and overseas-Chinese communities.
+It is listed 364th in the Song dynasty classic Hundred Family Surnames.
 As of 2008, Li is the 299th most common surname in China.

 Origins

 Traditional texts have recorded several possible origins of the surname Li (利):